 Finally deciding it was time to take action, the doctor ordered an operative vaginal delivery using vacuum extraction.
 The lawsuit argues that this decision was not appropriate since the position of the baby was unclear and it was apparent that the baby was too large for the birth canal.
 Further, the doctor failed to obtain informed consent from the mother before applying vacuum extraction.
 She later stated that she would not have agreed to the procedure had she been informed.

-On top of the fact that the baby already suffered from decreased oxygenation, the doctor allegedly misplaced the vacuum cup, attaching it on the side and back of the baby’s head, rather than the top.
+On top of the fact that the baby already suffered from oxygen deprivation, the doctor allegedly misplaced the vacuum cup, attaching it on the side and back of the baby’s head, rather than the top.
 Vacuum extraction generally only takes a few minutes for delivery to be completed, but this time it took 25 minutes, all the while, the baby was stuck in the birth canal.
 After pulling so hard the device unattached, the doctor continued to pull when the baby’s heart rate showed signs of distress.

-According to the lawsuit, the birth injuries sustained included bruising and scalp abrasions, severely diminished function, and “floppy” and unresponsive behavior.
+According to the lawsuit, the birth injuries sustained included bruising and scalp abrasions, severely diminished function and “floppy” and unresponsive behavior.
 In the neonatal intensive care unit (NICU), it was determined that he suffered severe brain injuries.

 Long-Term Consequences of Birth Injuries